Financial Resolutions For The New Year

 14. Charitable Giving

-Originating from a tweet, This statement was everywhere this year and should not be forgotten.
-It may have derived from a Damian Barr tweet but it seemed to have disappeared.
-This year may prove to be significant for charitable giving.
+It is essential to consider charitable giving.
 The pandemic and protests highlighted the divide between the wealthy or those less fortunate.
-Those who are lucky should give more this year and any year.
+Those who are more lucky should give more each year.

 Whatever the cause, charitable giving is a necessity.
 Others depend on us.
 As Winston Churchill said, “We make a living by what we get, but we make a life by what we give.”